 The project gets completed successfully, but what is next?

-You can also DIY by promoting yourself as a freelance writer on every possible media even a social media to grab the attention of maximum people and tell them about your new job and achievements after completing the project.
+You can also DIY by promoting yourself as a freelance writer on every possible media, including social media channels, to grab the attention of maximum people and tell them about your new job and achievements after completing the project.

-In ghostwriting, you have limited options to push yourself as a freelance writer but the word-of-mouth plays a vital role here to grab more loyal customers to you.
+In ghostwriting, you have limited options to push yourself as a freelance writer, but word-of-mouth plays a vital role in grabbing more loyal customers.

 7. Continuous Improvement

-The last but the not least is to develop new complementary skills relevant to your niche required for your career growth.
+Last but not least is to develop new complementary skills relevant to your niche required for your career growth.

 If you have a problem or weakness with anything, don’t run away.
 Master it and be an authority.
 Your every article or piece of writing must be better than the previous one.